 Tip 2: Choose your consulting lawyer wisely

-Why would you need a consulting lawyer, then?
+Even if you don’t hire an attorney for litigation, however, you might decide to work with a legal consultant alongside your mediator.
 An experienced consulting lawyer can review agreements, give answers tailored specifically to your case, and act as a law coach.
 They may be able to predict legal outcomes if you were to go to court and estimate the cost of litigation.
 Between sessions, they can clarify your questions and prepare you for negotiations by evaluating best-case and worst-case scenarios, helping you identify legal claims you may not have known you are entitled to (e.g., reimbursements for joint expenses), and coaching you in negotiation techniques.

 Tip 3: Don't panic if your mediator listens or empathizes with your spouse